btnguyenPersonal/classnotesS2021/coms472/472notes1.md

 __Global constraint__ &rarr; involves an arbitrary number of constraints

 - Ex: Sudoku has to have all in rows and all in columns and all in boxes as different numbers

+__Alldiff constraint__ involves every variable

+## Cryptoarithmetic Puzzle

+see slides to get picture

+???
+I have no idea how to do this

+#### Constraint Propogation

+Use constraints to reduce the number of legal values for a variable, which in turn reduce those for another variable, and so on.

+Suppost South Australians dislike green

+&darr;

+Domain for SA: {red,blue}

+__Arc Consistency__ every value that can be assigned to Xi, also has a corresponding value Xj

+## Path Consistency

+Path consistency checks implicit constraints inferable across triples of variables along a path

+Go up from unary constraints to binary to ternary, to solve the problems